Click on a question to read the answer.

 • BIO 252 (Nucleic Acid Methods)

-Notes: It must be completed within the five years prior to fall 2024.
+Notes: It must be completed within the five years prior to fall 2025.
 BIO 101 is a required prerequisite for Bio 252 course at VWCC (must have Bio 101/NAS 2 within 3 years, “C” or higher, to be allowed to register for Bio 252).
-Please note that successful completion of math units 1-5 or MDE 10 or Direct Enrollment into a college level math is a prerequisite for the BIO 101/NAS 2 at VWCC.
+Please note that successful completion of MDE 10 or Direct Enrollment into a college level math is a prerequisite for the BIO 101/NAS 2 at VWCC.

-• CHM 101–Prerequisite: Math units 1-5 or MDE 10 or Direct Enrollment into a college level math completed or tested out of within the last five years or completion of a higher level math course
+• CHM 101–Prerequisite: MDE 10 or Direct Enrollment into a college level math completed or tested out of within the last five years or completion of a higher level math course

 Please note that applicants can complete either BIO 141 or BIO 252 and the pros and cons of either route will be explained at orientation, if accepted or contact the Program Director, Dr. Jeff Gillette for clarification.

-Prerequisites do not have to be complete prior to an early application, but they must be complete by the end of spring 2024 to be eligible for the fall 2024 program.
+Prerequisites do not have to be complete prior to an early application, but they must be complete by the end of spring/summer 2025 to be eligible for the fall 2025 program.

 What steps do I need to take if I graduated high school from another country and cannot obtain my official high school transcript?